logo for nutrition-and-you.com

-Refreshing and delicious grapefruit is rich in phytonutrients such as vitamin A, beta-carotene, and lycopene.
-It is revered as fruit of "paradise" for its unique health-promoting as well as disease-healing properties, especially among health-conscious, fitness freaks.
+Refreshing and delicious grapefruit is rich in phytonutrients like lycopene, vitamin-A, and β-carotene.
+The fruit is well known as "fruit of the paradise" for its unique health-promoting as well as disease-preventing properties, in particular among health-conscious, fitness enthusiasts.

 grapefruit